LexisM/ThingsToDoIreland/README.md

 # whattodoireland
-This is a website I created for one of my college clases and as a personal proyect show my skill as a webdeveloper
+This is a website I created for one of my college classes and as a personal project show my skills as a web developer.

+# Tehcnologies I use
+-PHP
+-MYSQL
+-HTML
+-CSS